A live demo of CAIRIS is available to use on https://demo.cairis.org.

 Define your contexts of use¶

 How you use CAIRIS depends on how you approach the early stages of your design.
-You will, however, need to create environments to represent your contexts of use.
-If you haven’t thought about what these are yet, just create a single environment to begin with.
-You can add more later.
+You will, however, need to work with environments to represent your contexts of use.
+Each model comes with a Default environment, but you may wish to add more later as you learn more about different contexts.

 Save early and often¶